 I don't think so.

-The Audit Committee can further perform the following actions to address the risk of management override of internal controls:
+The Audit Committee can perform the following actions to address the risk of management override of internal controls: